rv178/website/content/posts/fen-string-parsing-in-rust.md

 }
 ```

-And according to the input given, a value is returned that is later pushed to a vec.
+And according to the input given, a value is returned that is later pushed to a vector.

 ```rust
 let (color, kind, symbol) = match piece_char {